creideiki/fimfic2pdf/README.md

 change ASCII single quotes, since those are indistinguishable from apostrophes.

+To attempt to automatically change ASCII single quotes to Unicode ones, use the `-p/--prettify-single-quotes` option.
+This will attempt to detect and skip those that are apostrophes, but this is brittle and not likely to produce a good result on the first pass.
+You will probably need to inspect the PDF output, see where the automatic detection first failed, and manually change that ASCII single quote to a Unicode one in the HTML source to get the automation back on track.

 ### Dashes

 If the source text contains Unicode en and em dashes, they will be